Jochen Seitz

-Jochen Seitz (born 11 October 1976) is a German professional football manager and former player who is the head coach of Regionalliga Bayern club Viktoria Aschaffenburg.
+Jochen Seitz (born 11 October 1976) is a German professional football manager and former player.

-Seitz played professionally in his country for Hamburger SV, SpVgg Unterhaching, VfB Stuttgart, FC Schalke 04, Kaiserslautern, TSG 1899 Hoffenheim and Alemannia Aachen.
+Seitz played professionally in his country for Hamburger SV, SpVgg Unterhaching, VfB Stuttgart, FC Schalke 04, Kaiserslautern, TSG Hoffenheim and Alemannia Aachen.
 Towards the end of his career, he had a two-year stint at Bulgarian side Chernomorets Burgas.

 Playing career

 Seitz signed with Bulgarian Chernomorets Burgas for two years on 4 July 2009.
 He made his team debut a few days later, in a 2–0 friendly win against Chernomorets Pomorie.
 He left the club on 1 June 2011 after his contract expired.